 The full inspection procedure is illustrated in the following schematic diagram:

-The customer’s speed requirements are achieved by making all measurements for the tube inspection simultaneously using three fully parallel systems: one MULTIX64 and two MULTIX128.
+The customer’s speed requirements are achieved by making all measurements for the tube inspection simultaneously using three fully parallel systems.
 This customized inspection system has been successfully implemented at the customer’s production site (see pictures below).

 On-site implementation.
 Pictures show display-screen (left-hand photo), probes and coupling to the tube (top-left photo).
 The helicoidal motion controller is shown in the bottom-right picture.
 Work realized in collaboration with DMV (group Mannesmann) and CEV (VALLOUREC R&D Group).